 3. Discussion language

 It’s important that students also remember to include useful language structures during a group discussion as these structures help to signpost the various sections and elements of a debate.
-While our experts have created an entire course on discussion strategies that students may wish to study, the key areas are highlighted below:
+While our experts have created an entire reader on discussion strategies that students may wish to study, the key areas are highlighted below: